-In partnership with the Council, the School of Religion seeks to establish permanent and vibrant relationships with the LDS community in our region.
-The Council advises the School on the needs of the community, consults with the School on the development of courses and programs, and works with the School to sponsor lectures and conferences.
-The Council has now raised fund to endow a Chair and is seeking donations in support of programmatic activities in Mormon Studies within the School of Religion.
-To facilitate this campaign, the Council established the Howard Hunter Foundation to raise $5 million to endow a permanent Mormon Studies program at CGU.
-The first stage was achieved in April, 2008, with the endowment of the Howard W. Hunter Chair in Mormon Studies, the first occupant of which is Richard Lyman Bushman, one of America’s most distinguished historians, and recent occupant (now emeritus) of the Gouverneur Morris Chair of American History at Columbia University.
+In partnership with the Mormon Studies Council, the Religion Department has established continuing relationships with the LDS community in our area.
+The Council advises the department on the needs and interests of the LDS community, consults with the department on the development of the Mormon Studies program, and works with it to sponsor lectures and conferences.
+The Council also directs fundraising efforts to support Mormon Studies at the university.
+The Council established the Howard W. Hunter Foundation to raise $5 million to endow a permanent Mormon Studies program at CGU.
+The first stage of that effort was achieved in April 2008, with the endowment of the Howard W. Hunter Chair in Mormon Studies.
+The first occupant of the chair was Dr. Richard L. Bushman and its current occupant is Dr. Patrick Q. Mason.

 The Council actively seeks donations to support Dr. Mason and the activities of Claremont Mormon Studies.
 This includes providing financial support for lectures and conferences and for fellowships to current and incoming students in order to attract the best and brightest to Claremont.
 For more information on activities and upcoming events, please visit the Claremont Mormon Studies webpage: claremontmormonstudies.org